Blue eryngo plant specifications

-The export of dried blue eryngo flowers has provided a great opportunity for wholesalers and exporters of dried blue eryngo flowers and other medicinal plants to make significant profits.
+The export of dried blue eryngo plant has provided a great opportunity for wholesalers and exporters of dried blue eryngo plants and other medicinal plants to make significant profits.

 One of the most important medicinal plants is blue eryngo flowers, which is grown in Iran as a wild flower and can even be cultivated.
 This plant species has been the basis for the production of various medicines in the world, which is used in combination with other medicinal compounds.